Expensify/App/README.md

     1. Know what key the data is stored in (for web, you can find this by looking in the JS console > Application > local storage)
     2. Subscribe to changes of the data for a particular key or set of keys.
 React components use `withOnyx()` and non-React libs use `Onyx.connect()`.
     3. Get initialized with the current value of that key from persistent storage (Onyx does this by calling `setState()` or triggering the `callback` with the values currently on disk as part of the connection process)
-- Subscribing to Onyx keys is done using a constant defined in `IONKEYS`.
+- Subscribing to Onyx keys is done using a constant defined in `ONYXKEYS`.
 Each Onyx key represents either a collection of items or a specific entry in storage.
-For example, since all reports are stored as individual keys like `report_1234`, if code needs to know about all the reports (eg. display a list of them in the nav menu), then it would subscribe to the key `IONKEYS.COLLECTION.REPORT`.
+For example, since all reports are stored as individual keys like `report_1234`, if code needs to know about all the reports (eg. display a list of them in the nav menu), then it would subscribe to the key `ONYXKEYS.COLLECTION.REPORT`.

 ### Actions
 Actions are responsible for managing what is on disk.
 This is usually: